minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

 - used clean strings to remove special characters and case-sensitivtity, merge with fuzzyjoin to include all reps with max. distance of 4 (i.e. Micheal and Mike) in the names, perfect match in state, district, etc.
+- changes in members halfway, i.e. shows up in representative list, but not in rollcall, or in contributions, etc.
+- (changes in congress from house to senate, github df then shows as only assen, not rep history)
 ==== Rollcall data
 - because i used LCV scorecard, already predetermined which were pro-environmental votes, which were anti-environmental votes, drawback of no merge with ID.
 - merge together rollcall votes, determine vote changes, vote counts, to make analysis easier
+- *problems:* rollcall data from 2013-2019 was uniform, same names, cols, etc. vote from 2021 had different format, names were different, had Bioguide ID so when concatinating all rollcalls of the the 6 votes together, the last one didnt match, i.e. couldnt "join" based on names (had to fuzzyjoin and merge based on party, district, etc.)
 ==== Campaign Contributions
+- data processing:
+  - aggregate: import all industry/sector data for each election (to all house candidates), then join together, by reps - include only house members. join together to create wide format panel data.
+Final step: categorize by pro-env contributions and anti-env contributions
+  - bulkdata: use only individual and PAC data, select only members of congress and then for the RealCodes choose only relevant ones, e.g. E (energy related) and oil, etc. related -> source bulkdata documentation for industry summarize all pro-env realcode contribs per rep into +/- env contributions
-- contributions in aggregate form quite clean, in time-related form, quite difficult to import due to size and small RAM
+- *problems:* contributions in aggregate form quite clean, in time-related form, quite difficult to import due to size and small RAM
 - to clean bulk data, created a script used shell bec. easier access to files, could run it one by one, also used lazyload, then piping. -> all bec. of small RAM and large files avoiding to use the raw data, aka pre-cleaning makes it